dkouzoup/ms-eetc/README.md

 - Open a terminal and activate the virtual environment (see instructions above)

-- Go to the `simulations` folder and run one of the scripts
+- Go to the `simulations` folder and run a script of your choice

     - Example: `python figure5.py` to generate Figure 5 of paper (`figure5.pdf`)